HeySQuAD: A Spoken Question Answering Dataset: Introduction

-Our main contributions are as follows.\\ (1) We release (post acceptance) the first large-scale community-shared dataset of 76k human-spoken questions and textual answers consisting of both recorded human-spoken audio and the ASR transcripts.
-This is accompanied by 97k machine-generated audio questions and their ASR transcripts.
-These annotated instances may be used towards variety of important tasks including ASR or SQA model improvement, audio-text multi-modal models, and better matching/retrieval efficiency, which allow for extensive benchmarking and model development to propel community efforts towards better spoken language question answering models (Section \ref{section:dataset_description}).
+(1) We release the first large-scale community-shared dataset\footnote{\url{https://github.com/yijingjoanna/HeySQuAD}}, consisting of 76k human-spoken audio questions and textual answers, as well as 97k machine-generated audio questions and their ASR transcripts.
+This dataset offers a valuable resource for various tasks, including ASR or SQA model improvement, audio-text multi-modal models, and better matching/retrieval efficiency.
+Our dataset enables extensive benchmarking and model development, propelling community efforts towards improved spoken language question answering models (Section \ref{section:dataset_description}).
+More directly, \digi \ can be used to enable SQA on the SQuAD/SQuAD-like datasets and used to pretrain SQA models for other domains/datasets.